-With the COVID19 situation keeping us all in lockdown, we are unable to invite applicants to our course onto campus to meet you in person.
 We want to give you all the information you need to help you decide if Music Production at York St John University is a good fit for you.
-This page has been put together to as a ‘Virtual Open Day’ to help you with your decision as best we can.
+This page has been put together as a ‘Virtual Open Day’ to help you with your decision as best we can.

 There is a lot of key information about the degrees on the University webpages, but SoundOutput gives you more of a flavour of the experience students have on the course.
 What we teach, how we teach it, what you can expect to get up to, and what life is like on the course.

 You’ll see short videos from the teaching team and some of our professional guests about life on the course, as well as conversations from our current students who have recorded some of their impressions of their experiences so far.
 On the rest of this website you can explore some of the work our students have produced.

 If you have any questions about the course you can email firstname.lastname@example.org

 We’d love to meet you in person as well.
 If you’d like to talk about your interest in Music Production and how our courses can help you achieve your goals, please contact Chris (email@example.com).
 We can arrange a phone call, Zoom chat, or if you able to get to York, we can organise a personalised tour of the studios.

 We offer 4 fantastic undergraduate degrees in music production.
 They are all based on the same structure and practical ethos, but each has a different production emphasis.
 This allows you to choose the course that best suits your interests and ambitions.
 Click on the image links below for detailed information about each course on the York St John University website.

 We know that the best way to develop as a music producer is by producing a lot of music.
 Our courses put practical work at the heart of the learning experience.
 You will be immersed in a world of production projects, many of them with external artists and professional clients.